dbos-inc/dbos-docs/docs/python/programming-guide.md

 [`@DBOS.transaction()`](./tutorials/transaction-tutorial.md) is a special annotation for workflow steps that access the database.
 It executes your function in a single database transaction.
-We recommend using them because:
+We recommend using transactions because:

 1. They give you access to a pre-configured database client (`DBOS.sql_session`), which is more convenient than connecting to the database yourself.
+You no longer need to configure a SQLAlchemy engine!
-2. Under the hood, they're highly optimized because DBOS can update its record of your program's execution step _inside_ your transaction.
+2. Under the hood, transactions are highly optimized because DBOS can update its record of your program's execution _inside_ your transaction.
+For more info, see our ["how workflows work"](../explanations/how-workflows-work.md) explainer.

 The code for this guide is available [on GitHub](https://github.com/dbos-inc/dbos-demo-apps/tree/main/python/greeting-guestbook).